 Comparison With Other Scales of Mental Status

 Other scales for assessing mental status exist and may be superior to AVPU in specific settings.

 The Glasgow Coma Scale (GCS) and the Richmond Sedation and Agitation Scale (RASS) are two scales used for assessing mental status.
-One study showed that in admitted patients, both GCS and RASS were significantly more accurate predictors of mortality then AVPU.
+One study showed that both GCS and RASS in admitted patients were significantly more accurate predictors of mortality than AVPU.
 Further, the routine tracking of GCS and/or RASS on the wards may improve the accuracy of detecting patients with deteriorating clinical status.

 Utility in First Aid, Pre-Hospital Care, and Emergency Care

 The AVPU scale is a quick and simple way of detecting altered mental status (AMS) in a patient.
 No formal training is necessary to use this score.
 It can be utilized during first aid and in the pre-hospital setting as any score lower than an "A" is considered abnormal until proven otherwise.
 This result should prompt the examiner to conduct additional assessments or begin more definitive care.
 EMS crews may begin with AVPU, followed by a GCS assessment if the AVPU score is below "A." AVPU is less detailed than the Glasgow Coma Scale, but it is performable more quickly.
 AVPU was initially used in the primary survey of trauma patients, as a decreased mental status could indicate inadequate circulation of oxygenated blood to the brain.

 Utility in Hospital Care and Long Term Healthcare Facilities